Hunter-gatherers and early farmers

 All over the world, people have swapped their time-honoured hunter-gatherer mode of existence for a sedentary way of living based on agriculture.
 This crucial step – Childe has spoken of the ‘Neolithic revolution’ – opened the way to the existence of modern societies such as ours.

-Two archaeologically important regions, both with a strong tradition in Dutch archaeological research, are the old Near East and the Caribbean area.
+Two archaeologically important regions, both with a strong tradition in Dutch archaeological research, are the ancient Near East and the Caribbean area.
 The prehistoric societies in these two regions reveal a series of intriguing contrasts and correspondences.
 In this course, we obtain a historico-cultural overview of the Near East and the Caribbean during the transition from hunter-gatherer to farmer.
-We explore the socio-political and ideological composition of the prehistoric societies that inhabited these regions.
+In this course we will explore the socio-political and ideological composition of the prehistoric societies that inhabited these regions.

 Mode of instruction